celestiaorg/docs/docs/developers/scaffold-wordle.md

 ## Ignite

-Ignite is an amazing CLI tool to help us get started building our own blockchains for cosmos-sdk apps.
+Ignite is an amazing CLI tool to help us get started building your own blockchains for cosmos-sdk apps.
 It provides lots of power toolings and scaffoldings for adding messages, types, and modules with a host of cosmos-sdk libraries provided.